bbranquinho/skip-the-dishes/README.md

 $ ./start-local.sh
 ```

-There is another option to execute the project that requires the JDK and Maven, for this case can be used the following command:
+There is other option to execute the project that requires the JDK and Maven, for this case can be used the following command:

 ```sh
 $ mvn clean install